Other Number Properties: Identities,

 If your textbook gets really ornate, you may have to delve into some of the more esoteric properties of numbers.
 For this, you need to know that "the identity" is whatever doesn't change your number at all, and "the inverse" is whatever turns your number into the identity.

 For addition, "the identity" is zero, because adding zero to anything doesn't change anything.
 The "inverse" is the additive inverse: it's the same number, but with the opposite sign.
 For instance, suppose your number is –6, and you're adding.
 The identity is zero, and the inverse is 6, because –6 + 6 = 0.

-inverse: the same number, but on the opposite side of the fraction line.
-For instance, suppose
+same number, but on the opposite side of the fraction line.
+For

 You also know (if you've done any equation solving) that you can do anything you want to an equation, as long as you do the same thing to both sides.
 This is the "property of equality".

 The basic fact that you need for solving many equations, especially quadratics, is that, if p×q = 0, then must have either p = 0 or else q = 0.
 The only way you can multiply two things and end up with zero is if one (or both) of those two things was zero to start with.
 This is the "zero-product property".

 And there are some